Should I Get TSA PreCheck? Here’s Why & How

 You start online and fill out a form with basic questions.
 Because I have a passport, I had to answer more questions than my husband online.

 After filling out the form, you select a facility where you want to have your in-person appointment.
 We scheduled our appointments online, within a week from the day we began the process, and it noted which documents we needed to bring to prove our identity.
-I only had to bring my passport, while my husband had to bring multiple documents, but he had to answer more online questions ahead of time.

 The in-person appointment took less than 10 minutes for me and 15 minutes for my husband.
 Again, mine was shorter due to the fact I’d already gone through checks to get my passport.

 It took about four to five days for us each to receive our Known Traveler Numbers — in plenty of time for our New York City trip.
-Read how TSA PreCheck worked at La Guardia (Hint: it didn’t!
-But it did work elsewhere).

 For International Flyers